nsat/space-services-user-guide/Fundamentals.md

 ### Flight Flash
 Flight-flash is the process of creating and applying file system images onto the payloads prior to launch.
-This is often a good time for large user applications to be installed, i.e. machine learning models or frameworks like Python or TensorFlow.
+This is often a good time for large user applications to be installed, e.g. machine learning models or frameworks like Python or TensorFlow.

 ## Downloading Files